confidential-computing/governance/SIGs/GRC/publications/Confidential_Workload_Governance.md

 * **Secure Integration, Configuration and Deployment**

-  * **Minimizing the Payload TCB:** Care MUST be taken to include only the minimum amount of code in each TEE that is necessary for the functionality encapsulated by that TEE.
+  * **Minimizing the Workload TCB:** Care MUST be taken to include only the minimum amount of code in each TEE that is necessary for the functionality encapsulated by that TEE.
-  * **Trusted Root Store Hygiene:** The contents of the Root Stores, if any, used by the Confidential Payload, MUST be carefully curated and safeguarded against tampering.
-If used as a configuration parameter (as opposed to being hard-coded into the Payload), the Trusted Root Store measurement MUST be included in the remote attestation process.
+  * **Trusted Root Store Hygiene:** The contents of the Root Stores, if any, used by the Confidential Workload, MUST be carefully curated and safeguarded against tampering.
+If used as a configuration parameter (as opposed to being hard-coded into the Workload), the Trusted Root Store measurement MUST be included in the remote attestation process.
   * **Cryptography Hygiene:** The choice of cryptographic ciphers, key lengths and modes MUST be carefully curated and safeguarded against tampering.
-If configurable (as opposed to being hard-coded into the Payload), these choices MUST be included in the remote attestation process.
+If configurable (as opposed to being hard-coded into the Workload), these choices MUST be included in the remote attestation process.
   * **Cryptographic Key Hygiene:** All cryptographic keys procured from external Key Vaults MUST only be released to properly authorized requesting TEEs, usually based on the results of successful Remote Attestation and delivered to the requesting TEEs using a secure transport.
   * **Security-Sensitive Configuration Hygiene:** All security-sensitive configuration MUST be included in the remote attestation process.
-  * **Verifier Hygiene:** The Verifier policies MUST match the most recent versions of deployed Payloads; older vulnerable Payloads MUST be phased out in a timely fashion following successful deployment of up-to-date versions.
+  * **Verifier Hygiene:** The Verifier policies MUST match the most recent versions of deployed Workloads; older vulnerable Workloads MUST be phased out in a timely fashion following successful deployment of up-to-date versions.

 # Governance Expectations Summary